 As a direct competitor and Australia’s own answer to Netflix, Stan was also launched around the same time as Netflix and is a joint venture between Fairfax Media and Nine Entertainment Co.
 Well prepared to seriously challenge the Netflix juggernaut from the get-go, Stan holds the rights to several shows that Netflix US has, but Netflix AU does not.
 For example, expect to find popular shows such as Seinfeld, Friends, Breaking Bad and Better Call Saul on Stan.
 You can also find a great range of Aussie shows such as Underbelly, and Aussie movies like Crocodile Dundee on Stan.
 You’ll also find various American TV shows from the Showtime channel, plus there’s a strong BBC presence with most of Louis Theroux’s documentaries, for example, among several other revealing documentaries and shows.

-Stan comes with a flat fee of just $10 a month and you’re able to stream in HD on three screens at once.
+Stan starts at $10 for one stream, $12 for three streams and up to $15 for four streams.
 Overall this is cheaper than the equivalent of what Netflix has to offer.
 With Stan you also get a free trial before you start to be billed, and like Netflix there are no lock-in contracts.
 Stan shines through with its straightforward pricing policy.

 Like Netflix, the best option is to go straight to the source and buy a subscription through the Stan website.
 You can watch on your laptop, smartphone, tablet, LG, Samsung, Sony or Hisense Smart TVs, and through Apple TV among other things.
 Both Telstra and Optus have been known to offer free Stan subscriptions as part of their premium broadband packages starting at around $80 a month.